andrakis/alisp/README.md

 (Some versions not in separate commits)

-* 0.66 - Add runtime bounds/arguments checking; StringCell has ListCell-like behaviours; memory leak fixed
+* 0.66 - Add runtime bounds/arguments checking; StringCell has ListCell-like behaviours; memory leak fixed; added linenoise-ng; split into new repo

 * 0.60 - Add timekeeping; debugging, parsing, and evaluation functions; load file specified on command line and execute